Body Donation FAQs

 Research For Life connects whole body donors to the educators and researchers who use human tissue to advance medicine.
-We have worked with thousands of families through our Guaranteed Donor Program.
+We have worked with thousands of families through the Research For Life Donor Program.
 This program provides a no-cost alternative to traditional funeral arrangements that includes transportation, cremation, and options for the final disposition of the cremains.
-When you register for our Guaranteed Donor Program your acceptance at the time is passing is guaranteed, even if your medical conditions should change.

 Pre-registration is not required to be accepted as a donor.
 However, it is important to know that registered donors do enjoy the peace of mind knowing they not only have a plan, they are also donating hope to future generations.

 About Whole Body Donation

 While donating your whole body can benefit so many, it is a decision only you can make.
 Such an important choice requires serious thought and consideration.
 One consideration is eligibility.
 Almost everyone is eligible for whole body donation.
 However, there are some factors that could prevent being accepted into our program: